-Grandma’s bakestones (Welsh cakes)
+Grandma’s bakestones

 Grandma's Bakestones, Welsh cakesThey were never called Welsh cakes in our family – always bakestones after the flat, heavy griddle they were cooked on, often passed down through the generations.